-Staffed by credentialed ImPACT Consultants, the Concussion Care Program offers comprehensive services for sports and concussion diagnosis and management including:
+Staffed by credentialed ImPACT Consultants, the Broward Health Concussion Care Program offers comprehensive services for sports and concussion diagnosis and management including:

-- Sports physicals and EKG testing, available at Broward Health Urgent Care (three locations)
+- Sports physicals are available at Broward Health Urgent Care (three locations).

 - Rehabilitation – Physical therapists trained in management of injured athletes will develop a plan of care to address the individual's needs which may include a progressive monitored exercise program.
 Vestibular rehabilitation, a therapy which is designed to reduce some of the symptoms of dizziness and visual disturbances may also be prescribed.

 - Educational Programs for Coaches